PYB99/LSH-for-Product-Duplication/README.md

 The code can be used with the json file containing the data of all televisions.
 The code must be run in order as functions are created from top to bottom.
-To adjust the number of bands the value of 50 in the folloeing statement can be adjusted: all_bands = np.vsplit(signature_matrix,50)
+To adjust the number of bands the value of 50 in the following statement can be adjusted: all_bands = np.vsplit(signature_matrix,50)
-Additionally, the threshold for classification is changed manually, currently set at 0.9
+Additionally, the threshold for classification is changed manually, currently set at 0.9.